 How do you cope with pre-wedding nerves?
 As they say, confidence is key, but is it as easy as that for you?
-If you’re prone to overthinking and getting a bout of the nerves, (and let’s face it, most of us do, especially in the lead up to the big day), then we have some top tips and advice for you on this blogpost.
+If you’re prone to overthinking and getting a bout of nerves, (and let’s face it, most of us do, especially in the lead-up to the big day), then we have some top tips and advice for you in this article.
 Mindset expert and coach Dave Cottrell from Mindset by Dave, talks about how to deal with those pre-wedding nerves and real-life techniques that you can try at home, to combat those pre-wedding and wedding day nerves.

 READ THE FULL BLOG HERE –Pre Wedding Nerves: Top Tips and Techniques For Your Wedding Day

 Now, we’re all about doing things the way you want to do them, so a first dance might not be for you, but if you’ve decided to follow tradition and do it, it might be something you’re feeling anxious about.
 Alex Zsoldos is the owner of First Dance Charlotte, an award-winning boutique wedding dance studio specializing in private wedding dance lessons and online first dance choreography tutorials, talks to us on this article about first dance confidence.
 She specialises in teaching absolute beginners how to look and feel confident during their first dance.

 READ THE FULL BLOG HERE –First Dance Advice: 5 Ways To Add Confidence To Your First Dance

 Looking after yourself is hugely important at any time, both emotionally and physically, but is sometimes that can go awry while wedding planning.
 We get so focused on all the pretty things, we can de-prioritise our own well-being and in turn our mental health.
 The power of the product can be amazing at times and help you through a difficult time.
 If you’re looking for products that could help de-stress you, make you a bit calmer, and help you clear your mind check out this article.